The Grand Duchy of Lithuania

 Mindaugas had a complicated story, though.
 After a Lithuanian victory at the Battle of Durbe in 1260 showed that the Christian connection was no longer necessary for protection, he renounced his new faith.
 Then in 1263 he was killed by conspirators from among his own people.
 The Kingdom of Lithuania did not last long.
 But the seed had been planted.

-Gediminas and the Founding of Vilnius
+Gediminas and Vilnius

 According to legend, Gediminas dreamed of an iron wolf howling on a hill above the confluence of the Neris and Vilnia rivers.
 The high priest interpreted the dream: here Gediminas should build a city that would become famous as the howl of the wolf.
 Gediminas listened.